configcat/js-sdk/README.md

 ```

 ## Getting user specific setting values with Targeting
-Using this feature you will be able get different setting values for different users in your application by passing a `User Object` to the `getValue()` function.
+Using this feature, you will be able to get different setting values for different users in your application by passing a `User Object` to the `getValue()` function.

 Read more about [Targeting here](https://docs.configcat.com/docs/advanced/targeting/).
 ```js